michaelskyba/MathTreadmill/README.md

 Know issues that I am too lazy to fix:
 - if the user knows a bit of js, they can bypass some things like making their userame >15 chars, etc.
+- if the user knows a bit of js, they can easily cheat in /auto